Know What to Look For

 Report Suspicious Activity

-We are asking residents to be aware of their surroundings and any suspicious activity in their neighborhoods and workplace.
+We ask residents to be aware of their surroundings and any suspicious activity in their neighborhoods and workplace.

 We recommend that citizens take the following measures: